homam/async-ls/readme.md

-# This library provides powerful higher-order functions and other utilities
-# for working with asynchronous functions with callbacks or ES6 promises.
+This library provides powerful higher-order functions and other utilities for working with asynchronous functions with callbacks or ES6 promises.

-# The callback functions are available in `require \async-ls .callbacks` and
+The callback utility functions are available in

+	require \async-ls .callbacks

-# promise based functions are in `require \async-ls .promises`
+and promise based functions are in

+	require \async-ls .promises

+The callbacks and promises functions are similar in their input arguments and their result.
+Callback functions return a callback function with the signature of `(error, result) -> void` and promise functions return a promise object.

 # Promise Utilities